This article may contain affiliate links. You can see our disclaimer here.

 This cannot be stressed enough.
-We’ve had some pretty early mornings to visit ruins in the Yucatan Peninsula but the beauty of sharing the site with just a few others is completely worth it.
+I’ve had some pretty early mornings to visit ruins in Mexico, but the beauty of sharing the site with only a few others is completely worth it.
 If you are looking for the perfect picture, get there before the tour buses full of photobombing people.
 Also, most of the vendors will just be arriving by the time that you’re leaving.

 TIP: Try to avoid visiting the ruin sites on a weekend, especially on Sunday when it is busiest and often free for Mexican nationals.